pinetree1/crispr-dav/README.md

 ### 1. Clone the CRISPR pipeline repository:

+In a directory where you want the pipeline to be installed, type:

     git clone https://biogit.pri.bms.com/wangx112/crispr.git

 ### 2. Install required tools:

 #### A. Install tools

-Details are in Install/required_tools.txt.
+The following tools are required.
+See details are in Install/required_tools.txt.

+    bwa, samtools 1.x, bedtools2, prinseq, ABRA, R, R packages ggplots and naturalsort.

-The tools can be installed in appropriate directory as non-root user.
+The tools can be installed in appropriate directory as non-root user or root.
 If some tools are already installed in your system, you may not need to re-install.

-Here are the steps to install all the tools in crispr base directory.

-    cd crispr && mkdir app && cd app  (or install in some other directory)
+    cd <app directory>

-	sh ../Install/install_app.sh
+	sh <crispr directory>/Install/install_app.sh

+	If an app failed to install, you need to install it manually.
+Check the details in the script for steps.

+	After R is installed, you need to start R and install two packages manually:
+	    <app directory>/R-3.2.1/bin/R
+	    >install.packages("naturalsort")
+	    >install.packages("ggplot2")

 #### B. Install perl and python modules

-As root, install perl and python modules
+The required modules are listed in <crispr directory>/Install/install_mod.sh.

+Install them as **root**:

+	sh <crispr directory>/Install/install_mod.sh

+This should install the modules in system-wide locations so that non-root user can access.

+To check whether the perl modules are installed, run this as regular user:

-	sh ../Install/install_mod.sh
+    sh <crispr directory>/Install/check_perlmod.pl

+If there is no output, the installation was successful.

+To check whether python modules are accessible, do this as regular user:

+    $python
+    >>>import pysam
+    >>>import pysamstats
+    >>>exit()

+Again, if there is no output, the installation is successful.

 ### 3. Prepare a genome

 In the Examples/example1 provided in the pipeline package, a test genome is already prepared.
+To run the examples, you can skip this step.

-The general steps for preparing a genome are:
+Below are general steps for preparing a genome:

 #### A. Prepare fasta file:
 For example, to parepare human genome hg19, download the chromosome sequence files from UCSC browser, combine them (excluding the haplotype and chrUn) into one file, hg19.fa.